 When are my carts collected?

-If you are a tenant, a landlord, or selling your home and moving please rinse out your green bin and kitchen pail and leave at the house for the next residents.
-The containers were provided at no charge and are intended to stay with the property.
+Moving?
+Leave your cart behind.
+If you are moving please rinse out your green bin and kitchen pail and leave for the next residents.
+Just like your blue or black carts, the green carts stay with your property.

-While Calgary is recycling more than ever, food and yard waste still makes up nearly 60 percent of residential garbage going to landfills.
-Diverting this material is our greatest opportunity to reduce landfill use, cut greenhouse gases and create valuable compost.
+While we are recycling more than ever, our food and yard waste makes up more than half of residential garbage.
+Diverting this material is our greatest opportunity to reduce our use of landfills, cut greenhouse gases and create valuable compost.
+Learn more below:

 Transforming Government one green cart at a time

 The Green Cart pilot program has been selected as an example of Transforming Government in action.
-The pilot is using the feedback and experience from residents to help inform and refine recommendations for a city-wide Green Cart program.
+The pilot is using the feedback and experience from residents to help inform the city-wide Green Cart program.

 Do you have a question for the green cart team?

 If you have any questions or want to share your green cart experiences email us at firstname.lastname@example.org.

-We are collecting the most frequently asked questions we hear from Calgarians and are providing answers to them on our frequently asked questions page.
+We are collecting the most frequently asked questions we hear from Calgarians and are providing answers to them on our Green Cart FAQ page.